Babbe03/prof-web/content/talk/_index.md

 ---
-title: Talks that Last
+title: Application of Theory
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  Each section starts with a list of specific techniques, and ends with explaining the reasoning behind the choices.
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: false